logorn/PHP_mvc_movies/README.md

 Visitor :
 - Consult a list of movies and obtain the details of a selected movie.
-- Look for by word-key, genre and date.
+- Search a movie by word-key, genre and date.
 - Register an account (Username/Password/Email).
 - Connect.